Minami189/LawBot/README.md

 on xampp start both apache and MySQL

-create a database named lawbotdb in the php myadmin and import lawbotdb(1) inside the empty database
+create a database named lawbotdb in the php myadmin

+inside the backend folder you will find a file named lawbotdb(1), import that inside the lawbotdb

 type npm run dev and hit enter